tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/产品简介/能力与限制说明_intl_en.md

 ## Network Access

 **Private network access in VPC**
 In order to ensure data security, ES is built in your VPC, and you can only access an ES cluster from your VPC to write and query data.
-If you need to access a cluster over the public network for development and debugging purposes, you can connect your local IDC to the VPC using [VPN](https://intl.cloud.tencent.com/document/product/1037).
+If you need to access a cluster over the public network for development and debugging purposes, you can connect your local IDC to the VPC using [VPN Connections](https://intl.cloud.tencent.com/document/product/1037).
 In this case, please take effective measures to protect your data.

 **Kibana page**
 You can access the Kibana page over the public network.
 For the sake of data security, a password and access IP blocklist/allowlist need to be set for the Kibana page.